shannah/mirah-nbm/README.md

 ##Usage

+###Screencast

+The following screencast demonstrates the use of the NetBeans Mirah plugin to develop a Codename One application using Mirah.

+<iframe width="560" height="315" src="//www.youtube.com/embed/uGgppdsMCjA" frameborder="0" allowfullscreen></iframe>

 ###Creating a Mirah Class

 1. Access the "New File" wizard inside an existing Java project.  (e.g. Select File > "New File…").